 As a public school, any elementary aged child living in the state of Minnesota may enroll at ISLA.

 The average classroom size at ISLA is approximate 24 students.
 For enrollment purposes, the size is capped at 25 students per class in all grade levels.

 ISLA offers before and after school care called Aventuras.

 Residents of the Edina school district receive transportation to ISLA free of charge.
-Families of students residing with ISLA's busing boundaries (north and east of 494, west of 35W and south of hwy.
-55) may request busing.
-Families living outside of ISLA's busing boundaries, may transport their child(ren) to/from the nearest existing bus stop.
+Families of students residing within ISLA's busing boundaries (north and east of 494, west of 35W and south of 55) may request busing.
+Families living outside of ISLA's busing boundaries may transport their child(ren) to/from the nearest existing bus stop.

 The advanced Spanish track, Juntos, is a full secondary Spanish immersion program -- Juntos Spanish Immersion.
 Starting in seventh-grade, students will have the option to take a humanities course and a science course in Spanish.
 The immersion program will grow each year until it reaches the ninth-grade level.
 When students enter the high school, they can continue to take an array of advanced Spanish classes, all of which can earn them college credit.

 ISLA students need to open enroll into North Junior High but they have preference to continue into Juntos.

 International Spanish Language Academy is full one-way immersion program and an International Baccalaureate Primary Years Programme.
 Everyday Math is the series used for Math instruction.
 FOSS science kits provide a hands-on exploratory science program.
 Harcourt reading are used in all grades in Spanish, as well as English in grades 2-6.
 Teacher-developed units of inquiry are primarily based on MN Science and Social Studies standards.